denis-migdal/RBrython/README.md

 2. use the RBrython engine in JavaScript (the most customizable).
 3. convert the Python code ahead of time (the fatest).

+💡 You can test the current RBrython version [here](http://rbrython.migdal.ovh/Editor).

 ### Method 1: Python script tags

 Running Python code in the Browser is as simple as adding your Python code in a script tag (click [here](https://rbrython.migdal.ovh/tests/ScriptRunner) to test):